 Think about your classroom (or previous classroom).
 Where in the classroom are students most likely to get distracted or be disruptive?
 Near the pencil sharpener?
 At their tables?

-What transitions are they most likely to get distracted or be disruptive?
+What classroom transitions are they most likely to get distracted or be disruptive?
 Walking to/from the reading carpet?
 Walking back to their desks after recess?

 Asking questions like these is a great way to begin thinking about how your classroom setup impacts classroom management.
-If you anticipate the disruptive behaviors, you can prepare to minimize them ahead of time.
+If you anticipate the disruptive classroom behaviors, you can prepare to minimize them ahead of time.

 Effective way to minimize these distractions & disruptions is through routines and procedures, and actual placement of materials.